iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted14004/report.md

 > Installed.
 Then my battery started draining way faster than usual.
 Uninstalled.
 I will update my review when I see if the battery drain goes away or not.<br> :date: __2020-11-17 22:37:58__

-> Without good data, useless.
-It should allow you to report known exposure sites and events rather than just personal test results.
-Oddly, a search for 'Maryland' does not find this app.<br> :date: __2020-11-11 21:55:31__

 #### 1-star reviews